San Severo: 19th Century

 Feudalism was abolished in 1806 and San Severo was the sixth largest city of the kingdom by number of inhabitants.
 It became the capital of one of the three districts and then sub-prefecture.
 In 1819, the ancient palace Decurionate inaugurated in the Teatro Real de Bourbon, the first Italian district and one of the first in the south.
 After the French occupation, the city became a key stronghold of the Carbonari, so that Giuseppe Mazzini long dreamed of making San Severo the starting point of the riots of 1820.
 In 1826, the monumental cemetery was opened.
 On May 18, 1847, Ferdinand II of the Two Sicilies visited the city.
 The large public gardens were dedicated in 1854, while in 1858, there was the dedication of the Ferdinandea Civic Library.

-In 1860, San Severo contributed many young people to increase the ranks of the anti Bourbon-militias, when Francis II was still on the throne, and was the among the first cities to proclaim allegiance to the Kingdom of Italy and to hoist the tricolor Flag of Italy.
+In 1860, San Severo contributed many young people to increase the ranks of the anti Bourbon-militias, when Francis II was still on the throne, and was among the first cities to proclaim allegiance to the Kingdom of Italy and to hoist the tricolor Flag of Italy.
 On October 21 the same year, the Sanseveresi voted unanimously for a united Italy.
 From 1862 to 1864, during the riots, the city was the seat of the 49th Regiment unit, who distinguished itself in the suppression.
 After the unit built the railway station in 1863, and created the high school and technical schools in 1864, they also started two major bands, the "White" in 1879 and "Red" in 1883, who obtained several international awards.